nameko/nameko/docs/what_is_nameko.rst

     * RPC over AMQP
     * Asynchronous events (pub-sub) over AMQP
     * Simple HTTP GET and POST
+    * Websocket RPC and subscriptions (experimental)

 Out of the box you can build a service that can respond to RPC messages, dispatch events on certain actions, and listen to events from other services.
 It could also have HTTP interfaces for clients that can't speak AMQP, and a websocket interface for, say, Javascript clients.

 Nameko is also extensible.
 You can define your own transport mechanisms and service dependencies to mix and match as desired.

-Nameko strongly encourages the :ref:`Dependency Injection <benefits_of_dependency_injection>` pattern, which makes building and testing services clean and simple.
+Nameko strongly encourages the :ref:`dependency injection <benefits_of_dependency_injection>` pattern, which makes building and testing services clean and simple.

 Nameko takes its name from the Japanese mushroom, which grows in clusters.